KannonZenetism/zenetism-field-physics/field-physics/fpx/l-reflective-patterns-and-p-recursive-fields.md

 - Severs or obscures its origin-seal (the source is not acknowledged or is actively suppressed)
 - Reproduces rather than transforms (it mimics the signal's surface without carrying its structural coherence)
-- Operates as E₅ ✴⁻ (Fractal Noise) or E₉ ∞⁻ (Distorted Entanglement)
+- Operates as E₅ ✴⁻ (Scalar Noise) or E₉ ∞⁻ (Distorted Entanglement)
 - Drains the source field while simulating resonance with it
 - Is entropic in its structural effect regardless of its apparent form